anewton1998/rdap_guide/src/protocol/rdap_urls.md

 The `<NAMESERVER IP ADDRESS>` is what it sounds like, either an IPv4 or IPv6 address.

+The expected response to a domain search query is a [domainSearchResult](search_responses.md#domain-search-results).

 #### Nameserver Searches

 Nameserver searches use the `/nameservers` path, and each search type uses a specific query parameter.